ChickenProp/chickenprop.github.com/drafts/farmers-dilemma.md

 (They might not have an explicit agreement for funding with anyone, but acausal trade and early adopters and so on.)

 (And having developed a super-awesome version of their product, they might also sell a cheaper version, where they've gone out of their way to disable some of the features.
 This is like building part of a brick wall against people who only contribute a little to the digging.)

+Sometimes the ditch might become more valuable if more people help to dig.

+Sometimes the ditch requires constant maintenance.
+We could model that as a sequence of games, where the payoff structure changes between iterations (and might depend on the results of previous games).
+The ditch might not become profitable until after several rounds.

+---

+Why am I talking about this?
+I think farmer's dilemma situations come up from time to time in online discussions, and I want to be able to say "let's not be too harsh on AcmeCorp here, they're cooperating in a farmer's dilemma and everyone else is benefiting from that".
+(I don't want to discuss the specific examples I have in mind because they're kind of [mind-killey](http://lesswrong.com/lw/gw/politics_is_the_mindkiller/).)

+Although the farmer's dilemma and chicken are game-theoretically equivalent, I think our intuitions about them are different.
+At any rate, mine are.
+I can think of two reasons for this.
+One is that game theory only considers utility up to affine transformations.
+The games "Global thermonuclear war", where every player loses a million utils, and "Global happiness project", where every player gains a million utils, are also equivalent.
+But in the real world, two people crashing their cars into each other is a worse outcome than two people failing to dig a ditch.

+The other reason, which is kind of the same reason, is that game theory assumes you've decided to play.
+If nobody wants to play chicken, you both get a better outcome than C/C. If nobody notices how valuable a ditch would be, you get the same outcome as D/D.

+So describing a situation as chicken, and describing it as a farmer's dilemma, seem different.
+I don't know of an existing name that's a good fit for the farmer's dilemma.

+Another equivalent game is the snowdrift dilemma: the road is covered with snow, and we both want it cleared, but we'd both rather not clear it ourselves.
+My intuitions about this feel different again.
+You can't decline to play (except by living somewhere less snowy), but if you could, that would be better than C/C.

+So the farmer's dilemma seems like a useful concept that doesn't currently exist.
+(For a long time I thought it did, but I can't find anything about it online.
+Wikipedia redirects it to the [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma), but that has a very different structure.)
+Now it exists.
+You're welcome.